 Seafood Charters provides fishing trips for beginners and seasoned fishers.
 If this is your first time on a charter boat, we can teach you about all the necessary gear and how to cast your fishing line.
 More seasoned fishers can spend their time going after certain fish.
 Even if you have a mix of newcomers and veteran fishers, fishing charters are a great experience for the whole group.
 Families, friends, and co-workers can enjoy a day out on the water learning more about the beautiful Florida coast.

 The Beautiful Anna Maria Island and Bradenton Beach

 Anna Maria Island is a popular vacation destination located west of Bradenton in Tampa Bay.
 It spans seven miles long and is home to many shops, restaurants, and galleries.
 The broad beaches and relaxed environment provides a true escape.
 Anna Maria Island is just 20 minutes from the city of Bradenton, and an hour outside of Tampa Bay.
-There are a number of great locations around the island, both inshore and offshore, to fish from and explore.
+There are several fantastic offshore fishing spots around the island to discover and fish from.
 It is also just north of Longboat Key, which is another popular fishing charter destination.

 Anna Maria Island was first inhabited by George Emerson Bean in 1892.
 Anna Maria Island has become a very popular location for tourists and locals alike.
 There are many attractions that appeal to individuals looking to escape.
 It has a very simple feel with great restaurants and many sights to see.
 There are plenty of sea turtles, fish, and birds to see.
 This includes, pelicans, cranes, seagulls, redfish, snappers, and trout.
 Anna is a Barrier Island and a migration point and nesting habitat for many birds.
 It features 22 miles of beach, inlet, and grass flats.
 It is part of the Tampa Bay fishery and attracts scholars of sciences who want to learn more about the wildlife in the area.